 “W—what the hell—” Celeste panicked.

-Gabriel sprung over, pulling her against his chest as they spiraled into the second-floor patio.
-She gasped, withholding her terror as he closed his eyes.
+Gabriel pulled her toward his chest on his final stride before he leaped.
+They spiraled onto the second-floor patio.
+A gasp escaped her lips as he closed his eyes.
 The infected plunged to their deaths when they slipped off the roof.
-Celeste didn’t feel her body being spun as the wind blew against her hair.
+Celeste felt weightless in their spin.
+The wind blew against her hair.